Pulse-Width Modulation (PWM)

 The PWM timer in the microcontroller runs in one of two modes: Count-Down mode or Count-Up/Down mode.

 - In Count-Down mode, the timer counts from the Period (LOAD) value to zero, goes back to the Period (LOAD) value, and continues counting down.

 - In Count-Up/Dow mode, the timer counts from zero up to the Period (LOAD) value, back down to zero, back up to the Period (LOAD) value, and so on.

-Check the microcontroller's datasheet about PWM timer.
-Most of ARM microcontrollers use Count-Down mode.
+Check the microcontroller's datasheet about the PWM timer.
+Most of the ARM microcontrollers use Count-Down mode.

 - A single compare (CMP) value, which contains the duty cycle value, is constantly compared with the PWM timer (COUNTER) value.
 When the timer (COUNTER) value is less than the CMP value, the PWM output signal is de-asserted.

 - When the timer (COUNTER) value exceeds or is equal to the CMP value, the PWM output signal is asserted.
 When the timer (COUNTER) value reaches the Period (LOAD) value, the timer starts counting down to zero.